Made from pasteurized cow's milk

 Flavour: grassy, mild, mushroomy

 Limburger is a semi-soft, washed rind cheese that originated in the historical Duchy of Limburg, now divided among three countries; Germany, Belgium and Netherlands.
 The cheese is popularly known for its stinky aroma which has been compared to foot odor.
 Today, most of the cheese is exclusively made in Germany, making them the sole producers in Europe.

-Artisanal cheese makers prepare this cheese from pasteurized cow’s milk sourced from local, organic farms.
-As a result, the flavor of the cheese is mild despite the stinky aroma.
+Artisanal cheese makers prepare this cheese from pasteurised cow’s milk sourced from local, organic farms.
+As a result, the flavour of the cheese is mild despite the stinky aroma.

 The exterior of the cheese is covered with a thin pale, orange-brown rind, an effect of regular washings.

-The interior is a soft and yielding, straw-colored pate that becomes runnier with age.
+The interior is a soft and yielding, straw-coloured pate that becomes runnier with age.
 This cheese has a significant grassy and mushroomy taste underlined by delicate tang at the end.